shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 The creature must be willing.
 If they are not, you can attempt to force the effect on them.
 If you do, make a Spell check against their Charisma save.
 Success: the creature is effected.

-These effects are also bound by your Tether Range.
-If a creature under one of these effects leaves your Tether Range, these effects end for that creature.
+Because these effects are also bound by your Tether Range, if a creature under one of these effects leaves your Tether Range, these effects end for that creature.

-You may spend 1 AP to target multiple creatures with multiple effects, as long as all are willing and you have the MP for it.

 Creatures that you used your Bystander effect on can see each other, and creatures that you used your Safe effect on can interact with each other as normal.